Some simple theories from a Boolean algebra point of view: Some relations to Kunen's work

 Returning to the isomorphism theorem, one can also see there a strong motivation for Keisler's order.
 Suppose we simply consider the problem of producing regular ultrapowers $M^\lambda/\de$ which are $\lambda^+$-saturated, ignoring the final invocation of GCH.
 For some theories, such as algebraically closed fields (or any other uncountably categorical theory), the assumption that $\de$ is good is not really needed to produce saturation (by which we shall mean $\lambda^+$-saturation); any regular ultrafilter will do.
 For other theories (such as number theory), as observed by Keisler in \cite{keisler}, ``good'' is necessary because for these theories any failure of goodness can be coded as a failure of saturation.
 This leads to the natural question of comparing theories according to whether any regular ultrafilter $\de$ which produces saturated ultrapowers of models of $T_2$ also produces saturated ultrapowers of models of $T_1$: if so, write $T_1 \tlf T_2$.
 (One additional ingredient, also due to Keisler \cite{keisler}, is that the $\lambda^+$-saturation of the ultrapower is an invariant of the theory, so independent of the choice of model $M$, when e.g. $T$ is countable and $\de$ is regular on $\lambda$.)

-We turn to the present paper.
-The present theorems grew out of a series of works which have been gradually shifting our understanding of the mechanisms of the order.
+\br The theorems in the present paper grew out of a series of works which have been gradually shifting our understanding of the mechanisms of the order (for more details, see \S \ref{s:prelim}).
 One early move, called ``separation of variables'' in \cite{MiSh:999}, was the idea that one can build a regular ultrafilter to handle saturation in two stages.
 Essentially, one first chooses any Boolean algebra $\ba$ of size $\leq 2^\lambda$ with maximal antichains of size $\leq \lambda$.
 Then one can build a regular good filter $\de_0$ so that $\mcp(\lambda)/\de_0 \cong \ba$.
 The core of the problem then shifts to a problem of building an ultrafilter $\de$ on $\ba$, handling the various images of saturation problems as they appear in $\ba$.
 Finally, $\de$ then combines with $\de_0$ in the natural way to give the final regular ultrafilter on $\lambda$.
 The content of this theorem is that first, we can arrange for the quotient to be isomorphic to a Boolean algebra essentially of our choosing, liberating us from simply working on the set of subsets of $\lambda$; and second, that we can do the core work on this quotient without losing the needed level of resolution.
-In very recent work, this has allowed us to start to see a closer relationship between the ``set theoretic'' regular ultrafilters and the ``model theoretic'' ultrafilters (i.e. the types we try to realize or omit).
-In the present work this connection is explored and developed through the intermediary of chain conditions having both model theoretic and set theoretic content, and the results suggest there is much more here to say.